mediadrop/mediadrop/doc/install/index.rst

 TODO: Explain how to install macports, and note that you'll have to port selfupdate or something. check with stuart.

-To install MySQL 5 and Python 2.5 once MacPorts is installed:
+To install MySQL 5 and Python 2.5 once MacPorts is installed, open up a terminal (like Terminal.app or iTerm.app) and enter the following commands:

 .. sourcecode:: bash